 This article explores what causes white smoke from the exhaust, how to diagnose the problem and what you can do to fix it.

-What Is The White Smoke Coming From The Exhaust?
+White Smoke Coming From The Exhaust, what is it?

 The obvious question everybody asks is what is causing the white smoke?